iiPythonx/xpp/docs/documents/configuration.md

 ## About

 The configuration file defines what the project would do on execution.
-It is always placed in the `.xtconfig` file and should be written as if it is within a `*.json` file.
+It is always placed in the `.xconfig` file and should be written as if it is within a `*.json` file.
 If one is not found in the project, the default configuration is used internally instead:

 ```xconfig
 {